pajamasoft/PJs-Enchants/ReadMe.md

 | Magnetic | | ❌ | | |
 | Frost Walker | | | ❌ |

-## Enchantment Cross-Mechanics
+## Enchantment Cross-Mechanics and Recommended Combinations
 Some of PJ's Enchantments interact with each other:
-* Defuse hits will never trigger Unstable
+* Defuse hits will never trigger Unstable.
-* Antigravity cannot lift those with Grounded
+* Antigravity cannot lift those with Grounded.
+* A chestplate with Wings and other Elytra enchantments will automatically apply those enchantments to your temporary Elytra when in flight.
+* Discharge on your chestplate and Grounded on your boots will deal great defensive damage and give you a speed boost at the same time.
+* Stealth on your leggings and a sword with Phantom will inflict massive damage.
+* Riding your horse at night with Nightrider and Joust will increase all of your melee damage by 1.25 x 1.25 = 1.56.

+## PET SAFE!
+All enchantments with area effects or unpredictable targeting filters out friendly animals, villagers, and pets.
+* Ricochet will not bounce to friendlies
+* Homing will not lock on to friendlies
+* Spikes will not prick friendlies
+* Trample will not hurt friendlies

 ## Other Features
 * Enchantments that poison undead enemies will give them the wither effect instead as to not heal them.